Xponance Inc. Acquires New Position in Armstrong World Industries, Inc. (NYSE:AWI)

 Xponance Inc. acquired a new stake in Armstrong World Industries, Inc. (NYSE:AWI) during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor acquired 3,103 shares of the construction company’s stock, valued at approximately $333,000.

 A number of other hedge funds and other institutional investors have also made changes to their positions in AWI.
 BlackRock Inc. lifted its holdings in Armstrong World Industries by 1.2% in the first quarter.
 BlackRock Inc. now owns 2,111,802 shares of the construction company’s stock valued at $190,253,000 after buying an additional 26,014 shares during the period.
-Principal Financial Group Inc. increased its stake in Armstrong World Industries by 31.0% in the first quarter.
-Principal Financial Group Inc. now owns 14,837 shares of the construction company’s stock valued at $1,336,000 after purchasing an additional 3,507 shares in the last quarter.
-Teacher Retirement System of Texas increased its stake in Armstrong World Industries by 22.4% in the first quarter.
-Teacher Retirement System of Texas now owns 5,372 shares of the construction company’s stock valued at $484,000 after purchasing an additional 982 shares in the last quarter.
+Principal Financial Group Inc. lifted its holdings in Armstrong World Industries by 31.0% in the first quarter.
+Principal Financial Group Inc. now owns 14,837 shares of the construction company’s stock valued at $1,336,000 after buying an additional 3,507 shares during the period.
+Teacher Retirement System of Texas lifted its holdings in Armstrong World Industries by 22.4% in the first quarter.
+Teacher Retirement System of Texas now owns 5,372 shares of the construction company’s stock valued at $484,000 after buying an additional 982 shares during the period.
 Acadian Asset Management LLC bought a new stake in Armstrong World Industries in the first quarter valued at approximately $133,000.
 Finally, Mercer Global Advisors Inc. ADV bought a new stake in Armstrong World Industries in the first quarter valued at approximately $468,000.

 Several equities research analysts have commented on the stock.
-Truist Securities upped their target price on shares of Armstrong World Industries from $115.00 to $124.00 and gave the company a “buy” rating in a research note on Monday, June 14th.
+Zacks Investment Research downgraded shares of Armstrong World Industries from a “strong-buy” rating to a “hold” rating and set a $107.00 target price for the company. in a research note on Tuesday, September 28th.
+Zelman & Associates raised shares of Armstrong World Industries from a “hold” rating to a “buy” rating in a research note on Thursday, June 24th.
 Truist upped their target price on shares of Armstrong World Industries from $115.00 to $124.00 and gave the company a “buy” rating in a research note on Monday, June 14th.
-Zelman & Associates raised shares of Armstrong World Industries from a “hold” rating to a “buy” rating in a research note on Thursday, June 24th.
-Finally, Zacks Investment Research downgraded shares of Armstrong World Industries from a “strong-buy” rating to a “hold” rating and set a $107.00 target price for the company. in a research note on Tuesday, September 28th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $93.11.
+Finally, Truist Securities upped their target price on shares of Armstrong World Industries from $115.00 to $124.00 and gave the company a “buy” rating in a research note on Monday, June 14th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat.com, Armstrong World Industries presently has an average rating of “Hold” and a consensus price target of $93.11.

 Armstrong World Industries (NYSE:AWI) last released its earnings results on Monday, July 26th.
 The construction company reported $1.16 earnings per share for the quarter, beating analysts’ consensus estimates of $1.05 by $0.11.
 The business had revenue of $280.00 million during the quarter, compared to the consensus estimate of $272.23 million.
 Armstrong World Industries had a net margin of 16.45% and a return on equity of 39.56%.
 The firm’s revenue for the quarter was up 38.3% compared to the same quarter last year.
 During the same quarter last year, the firm earned $1.03 earnings per share.
 On average, equities analysts expect that Armstrong World Industries, Inc. will post 4.28 EPS for the current year.